ArnixChen/Manjaro-persistent-Live-USB/README.md

 ### Copy the live USB image into your USB stick.
 #### 1. Confirm the correct device name of USB stick.
 To avoid accidently damage your harddisk, you should reconfirm the device name of your USB stick.
-You can use command lsblk twice to compare the list before insert USB stick and after.
+You can use command lsblk twice to compare the outputs before inserting USB stick and after.
 ```
 lsblk
 ```